 My device won't connect to osuwireless and doesn't have a web browser for WiFi@OSU.
 Help!

 If your device doesn't support the encryption required to connect to osuwireless, AND it doesn't have a web browser that would allow you to log in, you will need to first register your personal device(link is external).

 Get the MAC address(link is external) of the device, then log into the registration page(link is external) to register the device.
 Once registered, disconnect the device and then reconnect to WiFi@OSU.

 Many things can result in a slow Wi-Fi experience.
 If you connect while far from a coverage area, you will connect at very slow speeds, if at all.
 In general, classrooms, unions and other common indoor gathering areas are well covered.

 Another common issue that can result in slow Wi-Fi is outdated software on your device.
 Make sure you are using the latest operating system available.
-If you are using Windows, it is especially important to install the latest wireless software or drivers.
+If you are using Windows, it is especially important to install the latest wireless software or drivers(link is external).

 concurrently connected devices